 Interest Income.
-There was no interest income during the first quarter of Fiscal 2011.
+Interest income decreased \$6,000, or 75%, to \$2,000 for the six months ended September 30, 2010 from \$8,000 for the six months ended September 30, 2009.
 The decrease in interest income was attributable to a general decline in market interest rates that resulted in lower yields earned on our cash and cash equivalents in comparison to interest income in the same period last year.
 Management expects interest income in Fiscal 2011 to be lower than in Fiscal 2010 as we continue to use cash to support our operations.

 Interest Expense.
-Interest expense increased \$0.2 million, or 200%, to \$0.3 million for the first quarter of Fiscal 2011 from \$0.1 million for the first quarter of Fiscal 2010.
-The increased interest expense was because of higher average balances for the revolving Credit Facility and the accretion of interest expense for the CPS second funding liability.
-The interest expense for the second funding liability is a non-cash transaction and does not impact the Company's cash balances.
-As of June 30, 2010, we had total debt of \$6.0 million outstanding under the revolving Credit Facility.
+Interest expense increased \$0.2 million, or 67%, to \$0.5 million for the six months ended September 30, 2010 from \$0.3 million for the six months ended September 30, 2009.
+The increased interest expense resulted from higher average balances outstanding under the revolving Credit Facility.
+As of September 30, 2010, we had total debt of \$7.4 million outstanding under the revolving Credit Facility.

 Change in Fair Value of Warrant Liability.
-The change in fair value of the warrant liability was a benefit of \$9.2 million for the first quarter of Fiscal 2011.
-The change in fair value of the warrant liability was a charge of \$5.2 million for the first quarter of Fiscal 2010.
+The change in fair value of the warrant liability was a benefit of \$16.2 million for the six months ended September 30, 2010.
+The change in fair value of the warrant liability was a charge of \$24.8 million for the six months ended September 30, 2009.
 In accordance with ASC 815, adopted in Fiscal 2010, warrants previously classified within equity were reclassified as liabilities.
-This change in fair value of warrant liability was a result of revaluing the warrant liability based on the Black-Scholes valuation model and the quoted price of the Company's common stock in an active market.
-When the quoted price of the Company's stock increases from the prior period, a charge will be recorded.
-Conversely, when the quoted price of the Company's stock decreases, a benefit will be recorded.
+This change in fair value of warrant liability is a result of revaluing the warrant liability based on the Black-Scholes valuation model and the quoted price of the Company's common stock in an active market.
 This revaluation has no impact on the Company's cash balances.